pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/instructions_for_aggregators.md

 For each publication, you must deliver:
 * a file with the **full text**
-* a **metadata description** with a minimal set of metadata elements in compliance with the OMTD-SHARE schema for publications and in XML format.

-(see [here](/deployment-scenario-of-publications-in-openminted.md) for more information on the deployment of publications in OpenMinTeD).
+* a **metadata description** with a minimal set of metadata elements in compliance with the **OMTD-SHARE schema** for publications and in XML format; the metadata elements are used for creating uniform facets for querying the entire set of publications uploaded in OpenMinTeD (see [here](/deployment-scenario-of-publications-in-openminted.md) for more information on the deployment of publications in OpenMinTeD).

 It should be noted that the original resource providers \(e.g. publication repositories, publishers etc.\) that offer publications via OpenAIRE and CORE do not have to change their current schemas.
 Mappings and conversions between the OpenAIRE[^1] and CORE metadata and the OMTD-SHARE schema are made by the providers themselves in the framework of OpenMinTeD[^2].

-For further requirements and recommendations that ensure compatibility of publications with OpenMinTeD tools and services, please see here.
+For further requirements and recommendations that ensure compatibility of publications with OpenMinTeD tools and services, please see [here](/recommendations-for-publishers.md).

 ---